EliottB/devoxx/README.md

-## Step 1 : Display the list of experiences (StateLessComponent & Props & ListOnKeys)
+## Step 1 : Display the list of experiences (FunctionComponent & Props & ListOnKeys)

 - You have to create a `Component` that takes a list of experiences : `Experience[]` as properties and display it.